Diabetes and Cold Weather – How Does Winter Affect the Condition?

 If you’re going out for a walk or to spend some time outside, you need to remember not to stay out long in the extreme cold, especially if you have any cardiac issues or neuropathy, to avoid injury.
 Similarly, the cold weather can make blood thicker and more prone to clotting which can pose dangers because of increased blood pressure.

-As always, it’s of utmost importance to continually check your blood glucose to ensure you are within a healthy range.
+As always, it’s of utmost importance to continually check your glucose monitoring device to ensure you are within a healthy range.
 In fact, higher blood sugar levels make you feel warmer in cold temperatures since the sugar content in the blood makes it harder to cool down or freeze.

 Cold weather can also affect your medications and diabetes supplies.
 Don’t forget to protect your insulin and testing equipment from extreme cold, and keep them indoors if possible.
 If your monitor won’t work, try warming it up under your arm for a few minutes.
 Sometimes hot tea or other hot liquid in a non-insulated container packed with your supplies will prevent equipment from freezing.